olapiv/docker-nginx-tutorial/README.md

 ### Production-specific

 * Purchase a domain
-* Change domain references to your domain
+* Replace 'your_domain.com' references to your domain
 * Remove docker-compose.override.yml file

 ## Test